lachrist/aran/README.md

 functions for manipulating [estree](https://github.com/estree/estree).
 Hence, additional work is required to deploy program analysis onto projects.

-**Disclaimer** Aran started as an academic research project and is used at [SOFT lab](http://soft.vub.ac.be/soft/) to support publications and run experiments.
+**Disclaimer:** Aran started as an academic research project and is used at [SOFT lab](http://soft.vub.ac.be/soft/) to support publications and run experiments.
 Aran provides extensive support for ECMAScript2024 and achieves a 99.7% success rate against [test262](https://github.com/tc39/test262).
 However,